 - Lemon wedges

-- Add garlic paste, green chili paste, 1 cup of sliced or chopped capsicum and sauté for 30 seconds.
+- Add garlic paste, green chili paste, chopped capsicum and sauté for 30 seconds.

 - Add chopped onions and sauté for 1 minute or until onions are soft and pink.

 - Add chopped beetroot, tomatoes, Kashmiri red chilli powder and 2 tablespoons of pav bhaji masala powder.
 Sauté for another minute.

 - Add potatoes, cauliflower and green peas, mix.
 Add 1.5 cups of water and salt to the pot and stir once.

 - Close the pot with valve in sealing position, cancel sauté button and press manual/pressure cook button.
 Pressure cook the veggies for 10 minutes on high pressure.
 In a traditional pressure cooker, cook for 2-3 whistles on high flame and then simmer for 6-7 minutes on low heat.

 - Once cooking is over, let the pressure release naturally.

 - Carefully open the lid, and with the help of potato masher or immersion blender, smash the cooked vegetables coarsely.

 - Switch on the sauté mode again in Instant Pot.
 (Switch on the heat of stove top for traditional pressure cooker method).